F43nd1r/omsp/Formats.md

 INT: solution format, currently 7
 STRING: puzzle file name
 STRING: solution name
-INT: 1 for solved, 0 for not solved if solved {
+INT: 4 for solved, 0 for not solved (probably number of metrics in file) if solved {
     INT: always 0
     INT: cycles